starman5/miniOS/psets/pset1answers.md

         physical_ranges.set(0, MEMSIZE_PHYSICAL, mem_available);
    to this:
         physical_ranges.set(0, 0x300000, mem_available);
+8. If there was no page lock, multiple cpus could mess with the state of memory simultaneously, leading to bad synchronization issues.

 B. Memory Viewer
 1. The line of code that marks physical page 0x100000 as kernel-restricted: